 - technical debt and AI

 - beyond the technology: understanding ingrained culture and processes that must be adjusted before AI can be fully exploited

 - special challenges for using AI in the DoD and government (e.g., antiquated technology stack, less data, and greater transparency demands)

 About Our Attendees

-Anyone working with projects or programs that require the acquisition of software-intensive systems, including DoD or other government program managers, project managers, software engineers, and contractors.
+The SCSS attracts individuals working with projects or programs using or planning to use artificial intelligence and/or machine learning.
+This includes DoD or other government program managers, project managers, software engineers, and contractors.

-- hear from leading experts in the field of software engineering about methods, technical innovations, and practices
+- hear leading experts in the field of software engineering discuss methods, technical innovations, and practices

 - find innovative approaches to the challenges within their organizations